 All UUA.org participatory features follow the UUA’s privacy and data security policies.

-Commenting on UUA.org is a way for people who share Unitarian Universalist principles and values to connect for mutual learning and inspiration.
+Discussion forums and comments on UUA.org are ways for people who share Unitarian Universalist (UU) principles and values to connect for mutual learning and inspiration.
 Users are expected to uphold UU principles in their comments, demonstrating respect, honesty, integrity, kindness, and compassion.

-The following rules are in place to help commenters follow these principles.
+The following rules help participants follow these principles.

-Commenting on UUA.org is a privilege and not a right.
+Posting on UUA.org, via forum participation or commenting, is a privilege and not a right.
 The UUA actively promotes right relationship and positive interaction and reserves the right to suspend the account of any participant who does not follow these policies.

 UUA.org may not be used for commercial announcements unless directly related to the topic of the page (as determined by the administrator of the page).